 This introductory Civil 3D book takes you through a complete project while you learn the software fundamentals.
 All our books are exercise based, with step-by-step procedures for many common tasks, ideal for self-paced learning.
 The author, Rick Ellis is a skilled instructor with direct industry and classroom experience.

-You will learn the best procedures for many common tasks, including working with:
+You will learn the best procedures for many common tasks,

 - GIS Data